-PAS may not be provided while the recipient is attending or admitted to a program or setting that provides in-home assistance with ADLs or IADLs or while attending or admitted to a program or setting where such assistance is provided.
-IADLs may not be performed in the recipient's home when the recipient is absent from the home.
+PAS may not be provided while the beneficiary is attending or admitted to a program or setting that provides in-home assistance with ADLs or IADLs or while attending or admitted to a program or setting where such assistance is provided.
+IADLs may not be performed in the beneficiary's home when the beneficiary is absent from the home unless it is approved by OAAS or its designee on a case-by-case basis.

-The provision of PAS services outside of the recipient's home does not include trips outside of the borders of the state without prior written approval of OAAS or its designee, through the POC or otherwise.
+The provision of PAS services outside of the beneficiary's home does not include trips outside of the borders of the state without prior written approval of OAAS or its designee, through the POC or otherwise.